aws/aws-sdk-go-v2/README.md

 * Credential Providers
 * Paginators
 * Waiters
-* Minimum Supported Go Release following the [Language Release Policy](https://golang.org/doc/devel/release.html#policy)
+* Minimum Supported Go version following the [AWS SDKs and Tools Maintenance Policy](https://docs.aws.amazon.com/credref/latest/refdocs/maint-policy.html)

 ## Getting started
 To get started working with the SDK setup your project for Go modules, and retrieve the SDK dependencies with `go get`.